-This review covers Ep 1 – 5, not as individual review but as a whole complete game.
-It is now sold as a package in Steam here.
+This review covers Ep 1 – 5, not as an individual review but as a whole complete game.

 (this review is written with excessive care to avoid revealing spoilers, but some minor spoilers may still appear in order to review this game fully)

 It is based on the theme of Chaos Theory and the inclusion of Time Travel.
 Basically, a girl named Maxine Caufield( we will use her nickname Max as she prefers in-game) discovered her ability to rewind time upon witnessing a murder of her friend.
 Using this awesome power, she tries to rewind and alter time in order to save the people that she cared about.
 Unknown to her, there are consequences for each change that she made to the timeline.
 Additionally, she has to solve and uncover mysteries of a missing friend which might be related to the origin of her power.

 I must say that the starting Ep 1 starts off slow but interesting.
 You begin in a typical American Classroom in Blackwell Academy, which is located in Arcadia Bay and begin to learn about the characters and places through walking around and interacting with the NPCs.
 It is not an open world though, and you will not be able to go anywhere aside from the intended coverable location.
 The usage of a school makes it interesting and simple to include as many small details or information as possible; it makes a good starting location to introduce us to Max’s world and to understand her social status in it.